laskaux/laskaux.github.io/_posts/2018-11-18-a-second-childhood.md

  . . .

-Why are these scenes so familiar?
 It is as if I were back to my childhood.

 Moving to a new country for graduate school means a lot more than pursing a degree or getting professional training.
 The elements of my days are different from what I was used to.
 I’ve seen thoughts and attitudes I could never have imagined.
 I’ve been encountering opinions that are the exact opposite of mine, yet closer to the truth.
 There are moments of exhilaration, as well as of unease and doubt—like what a child would experience in an exotic garden without their parents around.